mrakgr/Trading-Journal/journal_2025.md

 11:15am.
 Let me finish catching up to Frieren and I might do some programming today.
 I can just pass the rng and the dicts into the training loop.
 I can do random action selection.
 Just a little bit to break the ice.

 1:10pm.
-No trading done so far.
+No programming done so far.
 I am instead watching a historical talk by Sarah Paine.

 ![](images/image-767.png)